 BIM 360 Visual Reports

 Visual Report integrated with BIM 360 Docs.
-Try with a Revit file, clicking on an element in the 3D view highlights the same oelement in the 2D view, and vice-versa.
+Try with a Revit file, clicking on an element in the 3D view highlights the same element in the 2D view, and vice-versa.
 Click on a Type in the pie chart to highlight all elements of that given type in both views.
-Full source code and deployment details by clicking on GitHub link in the top menu.
+Full source code and deployment details are available on github.

 BIM 360 Export to Excel

 Export properties data (or meta data) to an Excel spreadsheet.
 Works with BIM360 Docs and Revit file.
-Full source code and deployment details by clicking on GitHub link in the top menu.
+Full source code and deployment details are available on github.

 BIM 360 App Store